runvnc/mindroot/README.md

 AgentHost revolves around several key concepts:

-1. **Open Registry**: A flexible system for indexing and managing plugins, agents, personas, and potentially models.
+1. **Open Public Registry**: A flexible system for indexing and sharing plugins, agents, personas, and potentially models.
 It can be customized or replaced with user-specific registries.

 2. **Plugins**: Extend the functionality of AgentHost, providing new features, services, or integrations.